By Tiffany, Contributing Writer

 With cold and flu season approaching, moms everywhere are stocking their natural remedy kits with essentials from the kitchen, like honey for coughs and apple cider vinegar for sore throats.
 What we often forget though, is that while certain foods have the ability to heal our bodies, they can be a preventative medicine too!

 Although not technically a medical term, foodies have coined the phrase “super foods” for those foods with an unusually high concentration of nutrients.
-Apples, pears, pumpkin (all squash really), cranberries and dark leafy greens are jam-packed with good-for-you nutrients, and lucky for us, they’re in season!
+Apples, pears, pumpkin (all squash really), cranberries and dark leafy greens are all superfoods that are jam-packed with good-for-you nutrients.
+And lucky for us, they’re in season in the fall!

 Since it’s easy to let the day slip by without a daily dose of super foods, I’ve created a frugal breakfast meal plan that is centered around the nutritious super foods available this time of year.
 I figure, what better way to get in your vitamins than first thing in the morning!